 then the guardian or administrator must conduct the case on behalf of the person.

-(2) If a party to a case is not a represented person under the Guardianship and Administration Act 1990 but a Court suspects on reasonable grounds that the party may be in need of a guardian or administrator under that Act, the Court may —
+(2) If a party to a case is not a represented person under the Guardianship and Administration Act 1990 but the court suspects on reasonable grounds that the party may be in need of a guardian or administrator under that Act, the court may —

 (a) request the Public Advocate to investigate whether the party is in such need; and

-(b) adjourn the case until the Court is advised by the Public Advocate of the result of the investigation.
+(b) adjourn the case until the court is advised by the Public Advocate of the result of the investigation.

+[Regulation 64 amended: SL 2022/100 r.
+40.]

 65. Court may appoint litigation guardian

-(1) Except as provided in regulation 64 and subregulation (2), if a Court is of the opinion that a person under a legal disability is not competent to conduct a case in the person’s own right, the Court must appoint a litigation guardian to conduct the case on the party’s behalf.
+(1) Except as provided in regulation 64 and subregulation (2), if the court is of the opinion that a person under a legal disability is not competent to conduct a case in the person’s own right, the court must appoint a litigation guardian to conduct the case on the party’s behalf.

-(2) The Court must not make the appointment unless the proposed litigation guardian —
+(2) The court must not make the appointment unless the proposed litigation guardian —

-(a) has been informed of his or her liability under subregulation (1); and
+(a) has been informed of a litigation guardian’s liability under subregulation (3); and

 (b) has agreed to act in that capacity.

-(3) The litigation guardian is liable to pay any costs ordered by the Court to be paid by the person under a legal disability.
+(3) The litigation guardian is liable to pay any costs ordered by the court to be paid by the person under a legal disability.

+[Regulation 65 amended: SL 2022/100 r.
+41.]

 66. Clerk’s powers

-A clerk may exercise the powers of a Court under regulations 64(2) and 65.
+A clerk may exercise the powers of the court under regulations 64(2) and 65.

+[Regulation 66 amended: SL 2022/100 r.
+42.]

-67. Settlements of claims by or against persons under a legal disability
+67. Settlement of claims by or against person under legal disability

-(1) The settlement of a case in which there is a claim by or against a person under a legal disability is not valid unless a Court approves it.
+(1) The settlement of a case in which there is a claim by or against a person under a legal disability is not valid unless the court approves it.

-(2) The Court may approve such a settlement and may do so on any reasonable and necessary terms.
+(2) The court may approve such a settlement and may do so on any reasonable and necessary terms.

+[Regulation 67 amended: SL 2022/100 r.
+43.]

 Part 12 — Miscellaneous

-68. Form of an affidavit
+68. Form of affidavit

-An affidavit must be in the approved form.
+An affidavit must be in the court-approved form.

+[Regulation 68 amended: SL 2022/100 r.
+47.]

 69. Availability of forms

-The Court must make approved forms available —
+The court must make court-approved forms available —

-(a) at each Court’s registry;
+(a) at the court’s registry;

 (b) on request, by post; and